Clay Moser: The rise and fall of the CBA

 Moser ended his relationship with the Stampede during the CBA shutdown in February 2001, a result of league bankruptcy due to the controversial management of Isiah Thomas, where Thomas forfeited the CBA as the primary player development league.
 In response, the NBA created their own developmental league, which played its first game the following season in November 2001.

-This is where Moser's career took an incredible turn, that although challenging and unpredictable, is responsible for fueling the diversity in his career that has led him to his current path of success.
+This period marked a turning point in Moser's career, contributing to the diversity of his subsequent work.

 He accepted a position with Treasure Valley Community College in Ontario, Oregon, as the men's basketball head coach and PE Instructor from 2001 to 2002.
 With his help, he increased wins by 30% from the previous season, 14–16 record overall.
 For the first and only time in the school's history (1–40), TVCC beat Utah Valley State, set the school record for largest margin of victory (70) on 12/2/01 (117–47), and defeated Rick's College at Rick's for the first and only time in school history.
 Additionally, he moved the team into a positive scoring margin for the season, an improvement from a negative margin (increase of over 7 PPG), and increased scoring by 12.5% (80.5 from 70.4), topping the century mark 6 times.
 Moser recruited and signed 11 players from April to August to fill the roster, with only three scholarships to give.
 TVCC played in the NJCAA DI division, and in Region XVIII, eventually producing a national champion and three NBA players.